neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-cli.md

 ```
 transfer nathan alpha 20000000 BTS "here is some cash" true
 ```
 > The text `here is some cash` is an arbitrary memo you can attatch to a transfer.
 If you don't need it, just use `""` instead.
+Also, make sure the amount transferred is within the funds available for this account.
+The value `20000000` translates into 200 BTS as in case of BTS the last 5 figures are just decimal points.

 And now you can verify that `alpha` has indeed received the money:
 ```